architest/git-example/git-commands.md

 git push -u origin master
 ```

-6. Pulling, but in a more compact way
+6. _Pulling_, but in a more compact way
 ```
 git pull origin master
 ```